tulaybahar/KarateAPIAutomationexample/README.md

 Running the Tests:
 To run the tests, execute the swaggertests.feature file using the Karate framework.
 Ensure that you have all dependencies correctly configured in your build tool (e.g., Maven)

+Viewing Test Reports:
+After running the tests, you can find the test reports in the target/karate-reports directory.
+Open the karate-summary.html file in your browser to view the test results.